compromise-evident/WhatNext/README.md

 </p>

 --------------------------------------------------------------------------------
-## SigEmerge
+# SigEmerge
-Control computer circuitry as if antennas to network & broadcast, and pickup keystrokes using custom radios.
-(This is of course to demonstrate possible capabilities, warn, protect those born against their will.
+*Control computer circuitry as if antennas to network & broadcast, and pickup keystrokes using custom radios.* (This is of course to demonstrate possible capabilities, warn, protect those born against their will.
 Defense only!)

 --------------------------------------------------------------------------------
-## groupdocOTP
+# groupdocOTP
-Combining groupOTP with schemeOTP but not replacing schemeOTP.
+**Combining groupOTP with schemeOTP.**

 --------------------------------------------------------------------------------
-## Meanwhile on my laptop...
+# Meanwhile on my laptop...

 <p align="center">
   <img src="https://github.com/compromise-evident/WhatNext/blob/main/Other/Meanwhile.jpg">
 </p>

 --------------------------------------------------------------------------------
-## And here's an old one
+# And here's an old one

 <p align="center">
   <img src="https://github.com/compromise-evident/WhatNext/blob/main/Other/RICINkeyboard.jpg">